1. Summary of the research

 A school street typically involves a street outside a school being closed off at school drop-off and pick-up times to make the environment outside a school safer and to encourage more walking and cycling to school.

-We have commissioned Temple to undertake the qualitative interviews with project leads and focus groups with parents/carers on our behalf.
+We have commissioned AECOM to undertake the research on our behalf.

 TfGM is the Data Controller for personal information collected in the research.
 This means that we decide how your personal data is processed and for what purposes.

-Temple is our Data Processor for personal information collected in the qualitative interviews with project leads and focus groups with parents/carers, but an independent Data Controller for any contact details they collect from you for quality control purposes.
-You can view their privacy policy here.
+AECOM is our Data Processor for personal information collected in research, but an independent Data Controller for any contact details they collect from you for quality control purposes.
+You can view AECOM's privacy policy.

 a.
-Qualitative interviews with local authority project leads will ask questions to gather feedback on how the programme has worked in practice in local areas and to understand the lessons learnt.
+The workshop with local authority project leads will ask questions to gather feedback on how delivery models have worked in practice in local areas and to understand the lessons learnt.

 b.
-The survey with school leads will ask questions to gather feedback on how implementing a school street has gone for you and understand lessons learnt.
+The qualitative interviews with school leads will ask questions to gather feedback on how implementing a school street has gone for you and understand lessons learnt; or how pupils currently travel to school in those schools that do not currently have a school street.

 Data collected from this research will be aggregated, so you will not be identified.
 Findings from the research may also be published.

-Temple will invite Local Authority Project leads to be interviewed which will take place via TEAMS.
+TfGM will invite Local Authority Project leads to be take place in the workshop which will take place via TEAMS.

-Our lawful basis for processing personal data under GDPR
+4. Our lawful basis for processing personal data under UK GDPR

 Article 6 1(e): the processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.